twelvestep/MeeMs/README.md

 MeeMS is offered under the terms of the MIT License.

-license

-.
 The authors of this document are Daniel C. and Josh R. For questions, comments, please open an issue at https://github.com/twelvestep/MeeMs/issues.